YoungEngineerMixertiX/BAT-MODULES-FOR-WINDOWS/README.md

 This repository contains my own batch modules, as well as modules created by others that I've collected or contributed to.
 It's a collection of useful Windows Batch scripts and utilities designed to make system automation easier.

+# WARNING!
+Antivirus maybe delete modules.
+Because, modules unknown.
+But it's not dangerous.
+Just turn off antivirus or add the exceptions.
+Enjoy using it! <3
 ## Usage

 batbox /f 0 - full screen in CMD;